ericwooley/Dark-Heresy-Notes/player-temp-stats.md

 Think bugs from starship troopers
 Collect genetic matter (ground, water, anything)
     Pumps it into birthing chamber to create more creatures

+## Concerning spriritual voicemail

+## Short range voxes

+## Guardsman
+    are mentally ill, in bursts
+    are not the same as arbitas

+## CLue of the century
+* Every time a squid was crushed.
+A little snuff out of life happened in the form of a psychic being dying.
+* 3 things standing - still have something alive in them.
+* Whatever went down the whole could not be detected until it used a very powerful psychic communication.
+Sense presence detected it then.
+* Tyranid hive structure, if something has psychic ability, it can usually reproduce.